lukoucky/swimming_pool_attendance_prediction/README.md

 Still on TODO list:
 * Finalize scipts for data exporting
 * Automated generation of prediction
+* To host website with predictions on github.io and get predictions through REST API on my server is used jsonp approach.
+But since github pages only trust secured sources my server needs to have HTTPS.
+I generated self signed certificate but security exception needs to be granted in browser for everithing to work.
+I have to find a better way to do it without these security exceptions.
+Problem is that to have signed certificate like
 * Move from MySQL to SQLite
 * Tune algorithms that are working now for better performance
 * Refactor very slow `preprocessing_data.py`